 top of page

-Best Moments of Alpine Skiing in the Winter Games.
+Best Moments of Alpine Skiing in the Olympic Winter Games.
 Lillehammer 1994

 When Lillehammer was awarded the right to host the 1994 Olympic Winter Games, its Organising Committee aimed to make the Games a showcase for sustainability and environmental policies.
 These Games were called the "White-Green Games" by President Samaranch.
 The main goal for The Lillehammer Olympic Organizing Committee (LOOC) was to give the Olympic Movement a third dimension, Environment – in addition to Sport and Culture.